Outside Rango’s and the Spar Shell Petrol Station

 The town centre was built in the 1970s and the town’s first large supermarket was constructed as part of the new venture.
-It opened in 1976.
+It opened on Tuesday 14th September, 1976.

 In turn, Gateway was purchased by Asda in 1989.
 During this year the store was turned into an Asda store.

 The history of the store since then is hard to find online.
 But from memory there have been many changes to the store over the years including: expanding George, children’s play centre, cafe, photo centre, pharmacy and garden centre to name just a few.